snoyberg/posa-chapter/warp.md

 and provides a response as a `Source` as well.
 Middlewares are able to intercept the `Source`s for the request and response bodies and apply transformations to them.
-Figure XXX demonstrates how a middleware fits between Warp and an application.
+Figure (TBD:middleware.png) demonstrates how a middleware fits between Warp and an application.
 The composability of the conduit package makes this an easy and efficient operation.

 ![Middlewares](middleware.png)